SamyBP/DbConnect/README.md

 | One Minute with two theads 	| Two minutes with four threads 	                                            |
 |---	|----------------------------------------------------------------------------|
 | ![Test one minute with two threads](results/OneMinuteTwoThreads.png) 	| ![Test two minutes with four threads](results/TwoMinutesFourThreads.png) 	 |

+* Creating a new connection for every query has a lot of overhead, this strategy does approximately **0.6%** of the work a single connection strategy does
+* With a connection pool and multiple threads, a thread does about **74%** of the work a single connection strategy does, thus using more threads will result in more database operations over the same period of time